Abacavir / LamivudineBrand Name: Epzicom Other Names: ABC / 3TC, abacavir sulfate / lamivudine Drug Class: Combination Drugs

 While taking Epzicom, it is important to keep all of your appointments with your health care provider.

-Epzicom is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV in adults and in children who weigh at least 55 lb (25 kg).
+Epzicom is a prescription medicine approved by the U.S.(FDA) for the treatment of HIV in adults and in children who weigh at least 55 lb (25 kg).
 Epzicom is always used in combination with other HIV medicines.

-HIV medicines can’t cure HIV/AIDS, but taking a combination of HIV medicines (called an HIV regimen) every day helps people with HIV live longer, healthier lives.
+HIV medicines can’t cure HIV/AIDS, but taking HIV medicines every day helps people with HIV live longer, healthier lives.
 HIV medicines also reduce the risk of HIV.
 If you are taking HIV medicines, don’t cut down on, skip, or stop taking them unless your health care provider tells you to.

 Before taking Epzicom, tell your health care provider: